azconf-dev/home/speakers/cfp-tips.md

 # Tips to get your talk accepted

-Az Conf like all conferences have a Call for Papers (CFP).
+AzConf like all conferences have a Call for Papers (CFP).
 Writing a good proposal is paramount to getting accepted.
 A convincing abstract, professional head-shot, and a impressive bio will surely improve your chances of getting through.
 Below are some tips that we think you will find useful.

 ## Writing a good proposal